 Country Celebration 2018

-In 2018 the Country Celebration event took place on the Saturday and Sunday of September 8-9, which is a week earlier than last year.
+In 2018 the Country Celebration event takes place on the Saturday and Sunday of September 8-9, which is a week earlier than last year.

-It’s a community fair-style event and and popular with families.
+It’s a community fair-style event and popular with families.

 Country Celebration Admission